 If you are in a pinch or a time crunch, you can use shredded rotisserie chicken or prepped grilled chicken from the deli section for this recipe.
 It’s also a great use of leftover turkey after you make a holiday roast.
 Just chop or shred the meat and add to the nachos.

 I have added my recipe for Mexican gravy below.
 You can also use a canned enchilada sauce (red or green) if you have that on hand or want to make it quicker.
-If you have never tried Mexican Gravy, you are going to want to I like pinto beans for this but you could definitely use black beans instead, or a combination of both!
+If you have never tried Mexican Gravy, you are going to want to make it at least once for this recipe.
+And probably save it for other uses like enchiladas, huevos rancheros, burritos, tacos, taco salads – the list goes on and on.
+I like pinto beans for this but you could definitely use black beans instead, or a combination of both!

 Now Let’s Get Cookin’!

 Chicken Sheet Pan Nachos